Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzContainerServiceConfig.md

 ### -AgentPoolProfile
 Specifies an array of agent pool profile objects for the container service.
-Add a profile by using the Add-AzureRmContainerServiceAgentPoolProfile cmdlet.
+Add a profile by using the Add-AzContainerServiceAgentPoolProfile cmdlet.

 ```yaml
 Type: Microsoft.Azure.Management.Compute.Models.ContainerServiceAgentPoolProfile[]